 The Mississippi is the river that made America.
 It was a corridor of culture, civilization and commerce for more than a thousand years.
+Indeed, the Mississippi looms so large that on May 23, 2022 the United States Postal Service honored it with a ten-part stamp series.

 The Mississippi looms large in the American imagination and even larger in the factual history of our nation.
 The longest stretch of the river borders the state of Illinois and it is impossible to understand the development of Illinois without reference to the river.
 The Mississippi River played a preeminent role in Illinois, in the river towns along its course and in inland communities.